-Like any other puppy, the British Bulldog will teethe and lose their baby teeth for adult teeth to grow in.
+Like any other puppy, the British Bulldog will teethe and lose its baby teeth for adult teeth to grow in.

 This occurs around three months of age and will most likely have all their adult teeth in by six months.
 However, teething can last until they’re up to a year old.

-The Bulldog has soft and loose skin at their neck with a broad, deep chest.
+The Bulldog has soft and loose skin on their neck with a broad, deep chest.
 Their shoulders are widespread and muscular, leading to their forequarters.